Introduction

 is called, this variable holds the full path to the volume file as expected by the

-a new name or location.
+under a new name or location.
+For implementing a custom naming scheme it is recommended

 - The number of the disk needed for reading or writing is stored in